core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The following notation is used for the payload of the informative responses:

-* The application-extension identifier "cri" defined in {{Section 3.4 of I-D.ietf-cbor-edn-literals}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.
+* The application-extension identifier "cri" defined in {{Section 3.6 of I-D.ietf-cbor-edn-literals}} is used to notate a Concise Diagnostic Notation (CDN) literal for a CRI.

 * 'bstr(X)' denotes a CBOR byte string with value the byte serialization of X, with '\|' denoting byte concatenation.